virtuoushub/minecrift/README.md

 tracker](https://github.com/mabrowning/minecrift/issues).
 Please search before posting to see if the issue has already been reported

-There is als discussion happening at this [forum thread at MTBS](http://www.mtbs3d.com/phpbb/viewtopic.php?f=140&t=17146)
+There is also discussion happening at this [forum thread at MTBS](http://www.mtbs3d.com/phpbb/viewtopic.php?f=140&t=17146)

 Roadmap
 -------

 - Investigate gamepad support.
-- Make contols remappable.
+- Make controls remappable.
 - Add more natural VR interfaces.
 - Fix bugs.

 Release Notes
 =============

-The changelist can be seen [here](CHANGES.md)
+The change-list can be seen [here](CHANGES.md)

 ---